nick-uncensored/localjson/readme.md

 #### This is the `develop` branch.
 Checkout MASTER to guarentee working demo

 > More info to be added when finished

+> be sure to install json-server package and create `data/db` directory for use of local db